Why Does Prada Use Nylon?

 Timelessness

-It’s been 40 years since the Prada nylon was introduced, and for the reasons stated above, it’s become timeless.
-Turns out, despite the steep price tag, people don’t stop wanting to be punk despite being upper class.
-Brands like Vivienne Westwood, Chrome Hearts, BAPE and more, have direct ties to Prada's Nylon designs and her era.
+It’s been 40 years since the Prada nylon was introduced, and for the reasons stated above, it has proven to be truly timeless.
+Despite the steep price tag, people don’t stop wanting to be punk despite being upperclass.

 Prada herself is quite open about how her designs are focused on capturing the essence of fashion, and not to get caught up in trends, though she admits it is unavoidable at times.